iamvery/testing-workshop/doc/WORKSHOP.md

 # Workshop

-##### TDD: From feature to tests to implementation
+##### Feature.
+Tests.
+Implementation.

 **Duration:** 2 hours 20 minutes

 # Introduction

-The goal is to expose you to different levels of testing and how to move in and out of them to see a feature driven by tests to completion.
+The goal of this workshop is to expose you to different levels of testing and how to move in and out of them to see a feature driven by tests to completion.
 You may or may not have reactions of overkill through this exercise.
-It is important to not focus too much on whether this particular example is overkill, but rather note the strategies and tools which may aid your development of future software.
+It is important to not focus too much on whether any particular example is overkill, but rather stow away the strategies and tools discussed which may aid your development of future software.
+The methodology used in this material unofficially follows the [London-school][london] style.

-This is an interactive tutorial that will guide you in realizing a new feature with tests.
+In this interactive tutorial you will be guided in realizing a new feature using tests.
 You should already have the app bootstrapped by following the [preparation guide][prep-guide].

 To help orient you in the material, there are a few conventions used.

-> ✍️ **WRITE!**
+> ✍️ _**WRITE!**_

 When you see this, it's your turn.
 Take a few moments to try and find the solution to the current problem.
 If you feel stuck or short on patience, continue after the break and complete the implementation.
-We'll work each section aloud together after folks have had a chance to do it themselves.
+We'll work each section aloud together after folks have had a chance to try it themselves.

-> 👂 **LISTEN!**
+> 👂 _**LISTEN!**_

 When you see this, it's my turn.
 Hopefully I'll have something interesting/useful/humorous (pick two) to say about the section.